Anthony Easthope asks,

 It is often the mother who first occupies the position because it is she who receives the child’s primitive cries and retroactively gives them meaning: you’re hungry, you’re too warm, and yes, that’s you.’

-In a short space of time this Other becomes associated with language, morality, the law, and – importantly for therapy – the unconscious.
+In a short space of time this Other becomes the site of language, morality, the law, and – importantly for therapy – the unconscious.

 In the second video perhaps we can hear the mother-as-Other when, after the child has pointed to their nose, the mother says, So you know it’s you… I knew you would know!

 You will be judged accordingly…

 The image below, taken from the website Fabulous Life, interweaves these two dimensions to our sense of self.
 The self dependent on relations of similarity/sameness is related to or is framed by social ideals (notice the use of the word ‘judged’ in the caption to the image).